Life Lines

 2 Rescue Breaths

-Give child 2 more rescue breaths, mouth to mouth.
-Remember to pinch child's nose to prevent air escaping.
+Give child 2 more rescue breaths, mouth-to-mouth.
+Remember to pinch the child's nose to prevent air escaping.

 Step 6